Help create Antarctic marine parks

 Now, we have the opportunity to change the fate of the Antarctic once again.

-In the coming year, the Antarctic Treaty nations of the world will decide whether or not they’ll support three new Antarctic marine parks – the East Antarctic, Weddell Sea and the Antarctic Peninsula marine parks.
+Antarctic Treaty nations of the world will decide whether or not they’ll support three new Antarctic marine parks – the East Antarctic, Weddell Sea and the Antarctic Peninsula marine parks.

 To secure this historic protection for our Southern Ocean, we need Australia to do all it can to ensure these marine park proposals are approved.